kornbred/ReFlow-Studio/README.md

 ## 🎞️ Test Sample

-> *The following is a raw input and output from Reflow Studio v0.5.2.*
+> *The following is a raw input and output from Reflow Studio.*

 | **Original Input** | **Reflow Output** |
 | :---: | :---: |